grommunio/grommunio-documentation/admin/architecture.rst

 Outgoing / Internal mails are processed as follows:

 #.
 The shipped MTA postfix receives the mails via direct port 25 transport and
-   processes these to
+   processes these to grommunio-antispam.
-#. grommunio-antispam which automatically checks the email for spam evaluation.
+#.
+The grommunio-antispam automatically checks the email for spam evaluation.
-   If configured,
-#. grommunio-antispam (optionally) sends the email to an anti-virus processing
+   If configured, grommunio-antispam (optionally) sends the email to an anti-virus processing service.
-   service.
-After this check, the mail is handled back to
+#.
+After the anti-virus check, the mail is handled back to the grommunio-antispam.
-#. grommunio-antispam which utilizes
-#. postfix do distribute the email to the
-#. gromox-delivery-queue process which effectively shows up in the users'
+#.
+The grommunio-antispam utilizes postfix to distribute the email to the gromox-delivery-queue process which effectively shows up in the users'
    mailbox **or** (depending on the configuration) relays the email to the next relayhost or attempts direct delivery.